The directed landscape is a black noise: Useful estimates on Airy sheets and argmaxes

 \begin{proof} We apply Cauchy-Schwartz to the covariance, and then apply H\"older's inequality to obtain

-We use \cref{varbound} to obtain the claim (note here that unlike the previous two theorems, one does not need \cref{mixing} as we are simply using the unrefined bound without leveraging the mixing property, as this will be sufficient later). \end{proof}
+Then use \cref{varbound} to obtain the claim (note here that unlike the previous two theorems, we do not need \cref{mixing} as we are simply using the unrefined bound without leveraging the mixing property, as this will be sufficient later). \end{proof}

 \begin{rem} In all propositions above, the constants $1/2$ and $2$ in the parabolic decay rates of $f,g$ could have been replaced by $A^{-1}$ and $A$ for arbitrary $A>1$.
 This would affect the constants such as $100$ and $108$ as well as the constants $C,d$.
 While we cannot control the behavior of these constants as $A\uparrow \infty$, there is never an issue for a fixed finite $A$, no matter how large.
 This will be important later due to the nature of \cref{c:airycondition}, because we will want $f,g$ to be ``typical" sample paths of parabolic Airy$_2$ processes of scales within the interval $[\eta,1]$ for some fixed but very small $\eta>0$.
 In this case $A$ can be as large as $C\eta^{-1}$ for some universal $C>0.$